All-In-One: Artificial Association Neural Networks: Artificial Association Networks

-With the attention methodology introduced in GATs\citep{velivckovic2017graph}, it learns how the r-th node is of importance to the q-th node.
+With the attention methodology introduced in GATs\cite{velivckovic2017graph}, RAANs learn how the j-th node is important to the i-th node.
 This information is replaced with the part to which the adjacency matrix is connected.